Material Testing in Risk Assessments: Evolving Properties That May Increase Risk

 When you do a risk evaluation on any aspect of your processes, you consider the consequences of a hazard (the harm that can be done) and the likelihood or frequency of harm coming about.
 If you believe the risk is too high, then you either reduce the hazard or reduce its likelihood.

 It is imperative therefore that all hazards are identified.
-Hazards can be inherent within a substance (it’s classified as flammable or toxic for example); or hazards can be generated within a process, either under normal conditions (for example, reaction of an acid with bleach (both classified as corrosive) can generate chlorine (a highly toxic gas); or generated under abnormal conditions (so called excursions).
+Hazards can be inherent within a substance (it’s classified as flammable or toxic for example), or hazards can be generated within a process, either under normal conditions (for example, the reaction of an acid with bleach (both classified as corrosive) can generate chlorine (a highly toxic gas); or generated under abnormal conditions (so called excursions).
 An example of this was what happened in the Seveso incident – benign low hazard materials were reacted to form another low hazard material.
-Loss of heating control however, resulted in the exothermic reaction running away, increasing temperature and pressure further.
+Loss of heating control, however, resulted in the exothermic reaction running away, increasing temperature and pressure further.
 The company had recognised that exothermic runaway could occur and had installed explosion relief to vent the contents of the reactor safely.
 What they hadn’t realised was that under the excursion of high temperature and pressure the chemistry changed – now forming the highly toxic dioxins which were spread across the neighbouring countryside and population.

-There are robust and systematic hazard identification methodologies employed in the process industries, such as, HAZID, HAZOP, LOPA etc to help us gain an understanding of the hazards present on our site.
-They need to be used by those ‘skilled in the art’ of carrying out such assessments, and require a team of people who understand the process conditions etc.
+There are robust and systematic hazard identification methodologies employed in the process industries, such as HAZID, HAZOP, LOPA etc to help us gain an understanding of the hazards present on our site.
+They need to be used by those ‘skilled in the art’ of carrying out such assessments and require a team of people who understand the process conditions etc.

 In some instances, it is possible to calculate the effect of chemical reaction hazards, but in many cases, it is specific testing where your processes can be more fully understood.

-Many incidents continue to occur because we simply don’t understand the hazards, or potential hazards – we don’t fully understand our processes.
+Many incidents continue to occur because we simply don’t understand the hazards or potential hazards – we don’t fully understand our processes.

 Chemical reactions are driven by thermodynamics (the energy involved in making and breaking bonds) and kinetics – how quickly the reaction occurs.
 In many instances, it is as simple as controlling heat inputs and outputs.
 The problem is that exothermic reactions generate heat exponentially, and heat losses from a cooled reactor system are generally linear.

-Many times, the exothermicity of reactions isn’t seen during laboratory studies – primarily because the heat losses from glassware are high, and there is a large surface area versus volume relationship in small scale apparatus.
+Many times, the exothermicity of reactions isn’t seen during laboratory studies – primarily because the heat losses from glassware are high, and there is a large surface area versus volume relationship in small-scale apparatus.
 Once we scale up to industrial size proportions, the surface area to volume relationship significantly changes, resulting in lower heat losses.
 Any heat generated from the reaction mass remains in the contents, raising temperatures.
-Once the rate of heat generation outweighs the heat losses, the reaction will runaway – generating higher temperatures and pressures.
+Once the rate of heat generation outweighs the heat losses, the reaction will run away – generating higher temperatures and pressures.

-It’s a similar phenomenon with combustible dusts, and again is essentially related to the surface area versus volume relationship.
+It’s a similar phenomenon with combustible dust and again is essentially related to the surface area versus volume relationship.
 Combustion is simply an exothermic chemical reaction – the reaction of a fuel with air/oxygen.
-The thermodynamics of the process generally require an ignition source to be present; but once the reaction starts the kinetics will be driven by the surface area to volume relationship – the greater the surface area of the powder, the finer the powder or dust.
+The thermodynamics of the process generally requires an ignition source to be present; but once the reaction starts the kinetics will be driven by the surface area to volume relationship – the greater the surface area of the powder, the finer the powder or dust.
 A simple example is solid iron.
 An iron bar will not burn or combust.
-Grinding it down to produce iron filings results in combustion – remember at school the joy we got by pouring iron filings into a Bunsen burner flame.
+Grinding it down to produce iron filings results in combustion – remember at school the joy we got by pouring iron filings into a Bunsen burner flame?
 Grinding the iron into a very fine powder, essentially produces a spontaneously combustible solid – simply exposing the powder to air will result in an ignition – the fine powder cannot dissipate the heat generated between the oxygen/air with the iron particles.